Homeowners Associations

 • Homeowners associations have the legal authority to enact and enforce maintenance and design standards in addition to those established by City ordinances

-• Homeowners associations are corporations with formal bylaws – there is usually a governing board which hires a property management company to handle maintenance and enforcement issues
+• Homeowners associations are corporations with formal bylaws – there is usually a governing board which may hire a property management company to handle maintenance and enforcement issues

 • Many homeowners associations publish a newsletter, which is sent to members at the association’s expense.

-The Public Affairs Department offers a variety of resources and networking opportunities for homeowner and neighborhood associations to organize and build connections within the community.
+The Communicaitons Department offers a variety of resources and networking opportunities for homeowners and neighborhood associations to organize and build connections within the community.

 Grant Program